 To provide workers inside the shelter with the best possible protection, a thick concrete wall 2.30 meters wide was built between the stairs and the room, and used as a shield.
 At the exit, serving the same purpose, two elements were installed as barriers: one, a sturdy octagonal column of 1.10 meter thick placed to stop the impact of an explosion, and the other, a metal sheet fitted into the wall.

 One piece of armament built in Bombas Gens is exhibited in the interior of the shelter.
 It is an empty shell case, missing its fuse and other parts, indicating it was never used.

-The shelter has been restored and reconditioned for visits (only guided visits).
+The shelter has been restored and adapted for visits (only with our guided tours).

 Access to the refuge has not been possible to adapt for people with reduced mobility.